GJason88/staplerecipes/README.md

 docker pull postgres
 ```

-Run the `create.sql` script found in the database folder against your postgreSQL database.
+Run the `create.sql` script found in the database folder against your postgreSQL database to set up the schema and initialize the nutrient table.

+Optionally run the `sample-data.sql` script to insert sample data into the database.

 ### Backend Setup